adrianmrit/yamis/README.md

    script: "echo hello windows"
 ```

 This way base tasks can be defined for each OS, and have only one version for its children.
+However, note that
+os-specific tasks do not inherit implicitly from the non os-specif task.
+As in the above example, `sample.windows`
+will not implicitly inherit from `sample`.

 <a name="extending-program-arguments"></a>